What is an API?

 }

 Similar to the dashboard in our car, we don't have to worry about the details underneath.
-In this case the "messy details" is a simple one-liner of LINQ, but it could be many lines calling other methods and other classes - the point is, we don't care.
-The details are abstracted away behind a clean interface.
-We just ask for parents and get the results.
+Their abstracted away behind a clean interface.
+In this case the "messy details" is a simple one-liner of LINQ, but it could be many lines calling other methods and other classes.
+The point is, we just ask for parents and get the results.

 So.. what is an API then?

-Well, that... and more.
-Let's consider some code written by another developer (maybe another team within a large corporation, but probably a completely different entity or company) and provided to us as a framework or library.
+Well, the above... and more.
+Let's consider some code written by someone else (maybe another team in our company, or even a different company) and provided to us as a framework or library.
 Nearly every language has an existing framework.
 These are the building-blocks of the language, as well as thousands or even millions of lines of code that prevent you and I from having to reinvent the same wheel over and over.

 In the sample of code above, even the call to persons.Where(x => x.Children.Count > 0).ToList(); involved an API call, in the sense that I don't have to know or care how the LINQ library manages to filter my list of persons by a particular attribute.
 I just specify the condition on which to filter, and call the Where() function to do its magic.